 A community state of mind

 Real estate buyers everywhere value community dynamics.
 Housing buyers like to tick off factors such as nearby schools, offices and shopping and recreation areas.
 The live/work/play dynamic has remained one of the more enduring real estate trends even during the coronavirus outbreak; people everywhere have witnessed the valuable benefits of family time.
 New urban areas across the Middle East cater to this demand with planned integration.
 Such communities include the island development of Diyar Al Muharraq, Dilmunia and Marassi, which is one of the most exciting beach front development projects currently underway in Bahrain.
-In other words, this is a trend likely to be reflected in real estate development for the foreseeable future, as people – even in times of quarantine and self-isolation – have found themselves brought closer together.
+In other words, this is trend likely to be reflected in real estate development for the foreseeable future, with community and family taking on a new importance in the face of quarantine and isolation.

 Proptech’s role in emerging real estate trends